developer-kaczmarek/CircleDPad/README.md

 ## Example
 The example is on `app` module

+## Contribute :sparkles:
+This library is still in its very early stage, so feel free to contribute.
+I will review any Pull Request.

 ## Bugs / Questions / Suggestions
 📧 [Write and I will correct / answer / add as soon as possible](mailto:developer.kaczmarek@yandex.ru)